bianchi-ed/Twitch-chat-for-Discord/README.md

 [guildId](https://i.imgur.com/qKGsMnX.mp4): Copy your Discord server ID by right-clicking on your server name and selecting "Copy Server ID."

-[discordChannel](https://i.imgur.com/6fSVSN1.mp4): Provide the Discord server channel ID by right-clicking on your desired channel name and selecting "Copy Channel ID."
+[discordChannel](https://i.imgur.com/6fSVSN1.mp4): Provide the Discord server channel ID that will receive twitch messages by right-clicking on your desired channel name and selecting "Copy Channel ID."

 **Necessary for the twitch.js application:**